xaozai/DS-Helper/ReadMe.txt

 The video shows the work with DS Helper: https://youtu.be/oYu1oPmg7lM

 Supported operating systems:  Microsoft Windows XP and later versions.
+DSM 6.0 or higher is required on the DiskStation.

 The project uses the JsonCpp library: https://github.com/open-source-parsers/jsoncpp